Minnesota West Policies

 Chapter 3 - Educational

 Minnesota West Community & Technical College maintains an open door policy for admissions to the college.
-Students who have graduated from high school or have obtained a General Education Development (GED) Certificate that would qualify for the high school equivalency certificate, are eligible for admission.
+Students who have graduated from high school or have obtained a General Education Development (GED) Certificate, have scores on the High School Equivalency Test (HiSET) Exam or Test Assessing Secondary Completion (TASC) Exam that would qualify for high school equivalency, are eligible for admission.

-Students who do not have a high school diploma or General Education Development Certificate, may be admitted at the discretion of the college.
+Students who do not have a high school diploma or General Education Development Certificate, or do not meet the test score requirements on the HiSET or TASC exams may be admitted at the discretion of the college.
 Some students may be required to complete certain developmental courses before enrolling.

 Admission to Minnesota West does not guarantee admission to college-level courses nor to specific programs.
 New students are required to take an assessment evaluation in Reading, Writing, and Math.

 When applying for admission, an application, application fee, and official transcripts are required.
-Official high school, GED and college transcripts must be submitted to the campus Registration Office.
+Official high school, GED, HiSET, or TASC score reports and college transcripts must be submitted to the campus Registration Office.
 Departments may have additional requirements for admission to their programs.

 The campus Registration Office provides services pertaining to application for admissions, reciprocity forms, international students, high school enrollments, applications for programs, transcripts received from previous institutions, information for prospective students and tours of the campus.